Executive Transport Wing (German Air Force): Organisation

 The Flugbereitschaft operates a diverse fleet of aircraft.
-Its main operating base is the military area of Cologne Bonn Airport with Berlin Tegel Airport used as a secondary location for its helicopters.
-Beginning on October 21, 2020, two years after completion and two weeks after a successful dress rehearsal, political-parliamentary flight operations officially began at the new government interim terminal at the new Berlin-Brandenburg Airport.
+Its main operating base is the military area of Cologne Bonn Airport with Berlin Brandenburg Airport used as a secondary location for its helicopters.
+Beginning on October 21, 2020, two years after completion and two weeks after a successful dress rehearsal, political-parliamentary flight operations officially began at the new government interim terminal at the new Berlin Brandenburg Airport.
 The facility can handle up to 25 official flights per day.
 However, it is only a temporary terminal.
 The final terminal is due to be built in 2034, so that the unit's entire fleet of aircraft can move from Cologne-Wahn airport.
-Cougar helicopters will remain on the former Tegel airfield until 2029 due to lack of space.
+Cougar helicopters moved from the former Berlin Tegel Airport to Berlin Brandenburg Airport in October 2025.